Vanilla Buttercream Frosting

 When it comes to using cream or milk, I prefer using heavy cream in my vanilla buttercream frosting.
-It gives it a lighter, whipped texture, while still being stiff enough to pipe decorations.
+It gives it a lighter, creamy whipped texture, while still being stiff enough to pipe decorations.

 It’s better to add the milk/cream slowly than to have an overly sweet frosting with added powdered sugar.